bobmagicii/Walker/README.md

 	-rw-r--r--    1 bob      Administ    66490 Feb  6 01:06 xkcd-0004.jpg
 	-rw-r--r--    1 bob      Administ    39876 Feb  6 01:06 xkcd-0005.jpg

+If interupted it will continue where it left off.
+This also includes being able to restart the task at a later date to consume updates that may have been added since you last did it.

 ## URL Transforms

 You can write classes which are able to transform URLs before Walker commits